MIND BODY SOUL HERE & NOW

 You can know your values.
 You can understand your purpose.
 But if nothing is done with it, it stays theory.

 This is where most people disconnect.
-They know what matters—they just don’t live it.
+They know what matters—they just do not live it.

-The Body is what turns direction into something real.
+The Body is what turns direction into something visible, measurable, and real.